sina-salek-finance/us-equities-portfolio-demos/README.md

 ```

 - **Backtesting and Performance Analysis:**
   We use Zipline for thorough backtesting, which evaluates historical portfolio performance.
-Additionally, PyFolio is utilized for performance analysis, providing detailed insights into the risk and return profiles of the strategy, assisting in informed decision-making.
+Additionally, PyFolio is utilised for performance analysis, providing detailed insights into the risk and return profiles of the strategy, assisting in informed decision-making.

 ## Installation